 The OBR also forecasts a weaker outlook for the public finances.
-The independent health think tank, the Nuffield Trust believes the cumulative economic impact of Brexit, if distributed proportionately across the public sector, could lead to a £2.4 billion reduction in annual NHS spending in England by 2020/21.15
+The independent health think tank, the Nuffield Trust, believes the cumulative economic impact of Brexit, if distributed proportionately across the public sector, could lead to a £2.4 billion reduction in annual National Health Service (NHS) spending in England by 2020–2021.15

-Sir Simon Stevens, Chief Executive of NHS England, believes that the NHS needs an additional £4bn next year just to maintain existing levels of care.16 The Government has refused to give the NHS the £350m extra a week promised during the Vote Leave campaign.
+Sir Simon Stevens, chief executive of NHS England, believes that the NHS needs an additional £4 billion in 2018 just to maintain existing levels of care.16 The government has refused to give the NHS the £350 million extra a week promised during the Vote Leave campaign.

-The Centre for Economic Policy Research calculates that the Brexit vote has already cost the UK economy £300m a week.
-By the end of 2018 that will add up to a total of £60 billion, or almost 3% of GDP in lost output.18
+The Centre for Economic Policy Research calculates that the Brexit vote has already cost the UK economy £300 million a week.
+By the end of 2018, that will add up to a total of £60 billion, or almost 3 per cent of gross domestic product (GDP) in lost output.18

 The UK went from the top of the G7 growth league to the bottom in the year following the Brexit vote.
-The intergovernmental organisation, the Organisation for Economic Co-operation and Development says Brexit’s economic impact on the UK has “cut growth to the lowest annualised rate in the G7 in the first half of 2017."20
+The Organisation for Economic Co-operation and Development (OECD) says Brexit’s economic impact on the UK has “cut growth to the lowest annualised rate in the G7 in the first half of 2017”.20

-The OECD now predicts global growth of 3.7% in 2018.
-The professional services group PWC, also forecasts the global economy will grow at its fastest rate for seven years in 2018, but that Britain will lag behind.21
+The OECD now predicts global growth of 3.7 per cent in 2018.
+The professional-services group PwC also forecasts the global economy will grow at its fastest rate for seven years in 2018, but that Britain will lag behind.21

-PwC 2018 GDP global growth forecast: % change year on year22
+Figure 3: PwC 2018 GDP Global Growth Forecast (percentage change year on year)22

 Inflation has picked up sharply since the Brexit vote.
-It is over 3% for the first time in nearly six years.23 The result has been a renewed fall in real wages.
+It is over 3 per cent for the first time in nearly six years.23 The result has been a renewed fall in real wages.
 The Centre for Economic Performance says the impact it has had is close on to a week’s wages for the average worker.24

 The Resolution Foundation warns that Britain is on course for the longest period of falling living standards since records began back in the 1950s.26